OSI Systems Inc

 USA

-A US manufacturer of security and inspection systems, which it provides to US border checkpoints and Israeli military checkpoints in the occupied Palestinian territory.
+A US manufacturer of security and inspection systems.
+It provides these systems to US border checkpoints and to Israeli military checkpoints in the occupied Palestinian territory.

-OSI Systems, Inc. is a technology company headquartered in Hawthorne, California that designs, manufactures, and sells custom-made electronic systems for the military, security, and healthcare industries.
-In 2020, the company generated $1.16 billion in revenue, 64% of which was from its Security Division.
-This division makes body and vehicle scanners for airports, border crossings, and similar facilities through two wholly-owned subsidiaries, Rapiscan Systems and American Science & Engineering (AS&E).
+OSI Systems, Inc. is a technology company headquartered in Hawthorne, California that designs, manufactures, and sells specialized electronic systems for the military, security, and healthcare industries.
+In 2022, the company generated $1.18 billion in revenue, 56% of which derived from its Security Division.
+This division manufactures body and vehicle scanners for airports, border crossings, and other facilities through two wholly owned subsidiaries, American Science and Engineering (AS&E) and Rapiscan Systems.

-OSI System's main clients are in the United States, which accounted for 50% of the company's 2020 revenue.
-From 2004 to July 2021, the company was awarded thousands of contracts with the U.S. federal government worth a total of $1.9 billion, 80% of which were from the Department of Homeland Security (DHS) and Department of Defense (DoD).
-The company also has major clients in the U.K., which accounted for 23% of its 2020 revenue, and it also sells equipment to Mexico's army.
+OSI Systems' primary clients are in the United States and accounted for just under 50% of the company's 2022 revenue.
+From 2004 to 2022, the company was awarded thousands of contracts, worth a total of $2.2 billion, with the U.S. federal government.
+82% of these contracts were from the Department of Defense (DOD) and Department of Homeland Security (DHS).
+The company also has major clients in the U.K., which accounted for 23% of its 2022 revenue, and sells equipment to Mexico's military.

 US-Mexico Border

-From 2004 to July 2021, OSI Systems and its subsidiaries, especially Rapiscan and American Science and Engineering (AS&E), were awarded 152 contracts worth $630 million by DHS agencies Customs and Border Patrol (CBP) and Immigration and Customs Enforcement (ICE).
-AS&E provides CBP with vehicle and cargo scanners, maintenance, and support and has received a total of $297.8 million in contracts.
+From 2004 to August 2022, OSI Systems and its subsidiaries, namely AS&E and Rapiscan, were awarded contracts worth $845 million by DHS agencies Customs and Border Patrol (CBP) and Immigration and Customs Enforcement (ICE).
+AS&E provides CBP with vehicle and cargo scanners, as well as related maintenance and support services, and has received a total of $489 million in contracts.

-In 2021, CBP awarded OSI subsidiary Rapiscan, as well as Leidos and Smiths Group, contracts to provide the agency with "Multi-Energy Portal" (MEP) X-ray systems to inspect vehicles at the U.S.-Mexico border.
-The contract also includes equipment maintenance for 10 years and is worth a potential $480 million.
-CBP planned to purchase 17 MEPs between 2016 and 2020 as part of its "Large Scale Non-Intrusive Inspection" program.
-Rapiscan has been providing CBP with Large Scale Non-Intrusive Inspection equipment since 2005, including drive-through portals and rail inspections.
+In 2021, CBP awarded OSI subsidiary Rapiscan, as well as Leidos and Smiths Group, contracts to provide the agency with "Multi-Energy Portal" X-ray systems to inspect vehicles at the U.S.–Mexico border.
+The contracts also include equipment maintenance for 10 years and are worth a potential $480 million.
+CBP planned to purchase 17 such systems between 2016 and 2020 as part of its "Large Scale Non-Intrusive Inspection" program.
+Rapiscan has been providing CBP with Large Scale Non-Intrusive Inspection equipment since 2005, including drive-through portals and rail inspection systems.

-Also in 2021, CBP awarded OSI subsidiary AS&E with two contracts to provide scanners and Z-Portal training (part of a larger contract), worth a potential $4.8 million and $66.2 million, respectively.
-Z-Portals are capable of scanning people's bodies even while remaining inside their vehicles.
+Also in 2021, CBP awarded OSI subsidiary AS&E two contracts for providing the agency with scanners and Z-Portal training (part of a larger contract), worth a potential $4.8 million and $66.2 million, respectively.
+Z-Portals are capable of scanning people's bodies even while they remain inside of their vehicles.

-CBP's Non-Intrusive Inspection program includes scanning anything at the U.S. borders and ports of entry, including people, vehicles, luggage, and packages to detect contraband and "inadmissible persons."
-A 2021 federal law requires DHS to scan every truck, vehicle, and freight train that crosses the border with X-rays and similar technology.
+CBP's Non-Intrusive Inspection program includes scanning everything at U.S. borders and ports of entry, including people, vehicles, luggage, and packages, in order to detect contraband and "inadmissible persons."
+A 2021 federal law requires that every truck, vehicle, and freight train that crosses into the U.S. from Mexico or Canada be scanned and inspected with X-ray or similar technology.

 Military Checkpoints in Palestine

-In addition, since 2016, Rapiscan metal detectors have been installed at 10 offices of the District Coordination and Liaison Offices (DCO), a unit of the Israeli Ministry of Defense that administers the civilian aspects of the military occupation of the West Bank, such as issuing travel permits to Palestinians.
+In addition, since 2016, Rapiscan metal detectors have been installed at 10 offices operated by the District Coordination and Liaison Offices (DCO), a unit of the Israeli Ministry of Defense that administers the civilian aspects of the military occupation of the West Bank, such as issuing travel permits to Palestinians.

-OSI Systems scanners have also been installed in Israel prisons, airports, courthouses, and other government facilities.
+OSI Systems scanners have also been installed in Israeli prisons, airports, courthouses, and other government facilities.

 Unless specified otherwise, the information in this page is valid as of